iamJ0nes/botium-toys-audit/audit-report/next-steps.md

 # Next Steps

 **Planned Enhancements:**

-- **Visual Artifacts:**
+### 🖼️ Visual Artifacts
-  - Upload a simulated network diagram (e.g., `assets/network-diagram.png`).
+- Incorporate a simulated network diagram to illustrate system architecture (`assets/network.png`)
-  - Add sample log files in the `logs` folder (e.g., `logs/sample-logs.log`).
+- Include representative log entries for audit analysis (`logs/sample-logs.log`)
-  - Add vulnerability scan screenshots and tool outputs in the `screenshots` folder.
+- Add screenshots from vulnerability scans and analysis tools to demonstrate assessment workflow (`screenshots/`)

-- **Detailed Reports:**
+### 📄 Detailed Reports
-  - Develop a full vulnerability scan report.
+- Document a simulated vulnerability scan and provide findings and recommendations
-  - Create a threat modeling diagram (e.g., STRIDE matrix).
+- Create a STRIDE-based threat model diagram to highlight risk categories
-  - Map out an incident response timeline.
+- Develop an incident response timeline to demonstrate preparedness and lifecycle handling

-- **Interactive Enhancements (Optional):**
+### 🌐 Interactive Options (Optional)
-  - Use GitHub Pages to create an interactive version of the audit report.
+- Publish an interactive version of the audit using GitHub Pages for public presentation